Assassin's Creed Revelations: Reception

 Game Informer gave the game a rating of 8.75 out of 10, writing "a number of new features have been attempted to make Revelations feel new and different from its predecessors.
-In that quest for broader variety and a unique identity from the earlier games, Revelations makes some missteps that are hard to ignore.
+In that quest for broader variety and unique identity from the earlier games, Revelations makes some missteps that are hard to ignore.
 However, the game offers more of what has been great about the franchise, and that should be enough to bring most fans to the table, even if it is a poor starting point for new players."
-GameTrailers also gave the game a rating of 8.8 out of 10, saying that "the engine is a bit long in the tooth and some of the content isn't entirely worth exploring, but if you're looking for an unforgettable top shelf action/adventure, heed the creed".
+GameTrailers also gave the game a rating of 8.8 out of 10, saying that "the engine is a bit long in the tooth and some of the content isn't entirely worth exploring, but if you're looking for an unforgettable top-shelf action/adventure, heed the creed."

 Official Xbox Magazine gave the game a rating of 8.5 out of 10, stating "What's available here remains as ridiculously appealing as ever.
 It's still a thrill unique to the series to be perched six stories high, looking out across miles of meticulously rendered game world — even if that dazzling, danger-filled world has grown overly familiar, having traded what was once revolution for iterative evolution."
 UK Official PlayStation Magazine gave the game a rating of 9 out of 10, stating "As a conclusion for Ezio's chapter, Revelations proves an utterly brilliant swansong."

-In April 2020, Game Informer ranked the game as the eleventh best game in the Assassin's Creed series to date.
+During the 15th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Revelations for "Outstanding Achievement in Animation".

 Sales

-Ubisoft CEO Yves Guillemot announced during an earnings call on November 8, 2011, that pre-orders for Assassin's Creed: Revelations were "significantly higher" than figures for Assassin's Creed: Brotherhood, yet the firm is still expecting a "double digit decline" in sales for Revelations compared to the other title.
+Ubisoft CEO Yves Guillemot announced during an earnings call on November 8, 2011, that pre-orders for Assassin's Creed: Revelations were "significantly higher" than figures for Assassin's Creed: Brotherhood, yet the firm was still expecting a "double-digit decline" in sales for Revelations compared to the other title.
 According to NPD Group, Revelations was the fourth-best selling game in the U.S. in November 2011.
-Ubisoft announced sales of Revelations were up 10 percent year-on-year on 2010s Brotherhood.
-That puts Revelations' first month total at around 1.26 million.
+Ubisoft announced sales of Revelations was up 10 percent year-on-year on the 2010s Brotherhood.
+That put Revelations' first month total at around 1.26 million.
 Revelations debuted at second place in the UK video game sales chart in its first week.
-Its week one numbers were better than those of its predecessor Brotherhood by four percent in unit terms and eight percent in revenue, making it the best performing title both in the series and in Ubisoft's history to date.
+Its week one numbers were better than those of its predecessor Brotherhood by four percent in unit terms and eight percent in revenue, making it the best-performing title both in the series and in Ubisoft's history to date.
 61 percent of the game's sales occurred in the first 24 hours.
 As of February 15, 2012, the game has shipped 7 million copies worldwide.